Ruelle Operator for Continuous Potentials and DLR-Gibbs Measures: Introduction

 where $ax:=(a,x_1,x_2,\ldots)$.
-A full support condition is imposed on the \textit{a priori} measure in \cite{MR3377291} but, this is not a strong restriction, since in the majority of the applications there is a natural choice for the \textit{a priori} measure and it always satisfies this full support condition.
-For instance, in the classical Ruelle operator $\mathscr{L}_{f}$ the metric space is some finite set as $M=\{1,2,..,n\}$ and one normally consider the normalized counting measure as the \textit{a priori} measure $p$ on $M$.
-When $M$ is a general compact group one can consider the normalized Haar Measure.
-For example, if $M=\mathbb{S}^1$, then one can consider the Lebesgue measure $dx$ on $\mathbb{S}^1$ as a natural choice for the \textit{a priori} probability measure, see \cite{MR2864625}.
+A full support condition is imposed on the \textit{a priori} measure in \cite{MR3377291} but this is not a strong restriction since in the majority of the applications, there is a natural choice for this measure which always satisfies this condition.
+For instance, for the classical Ruelle operator $\mathscr{L}_{f}$, the metric space is the finite set $M=\{1,2,..,n\}$ and one usually considers $p$ is the counting measure, and if $M$ is a general compact group, the one might consider the Haar measure.

-Another progress towards considering more general potentials defined, on infinite cartesian products of a general metric compact spaces, was obtained by one of the authors in \cite{cioletti-silva-2016}.
-In this work a version of the Ruelle-Perron-Fr\"obenius theorem is obtained for what the authors called weak and strong Walters conditions, which are natural generalizations of the classical Walters condition.

-Some results mentioned above have its counterpart in case $M$ is a countable infinite set but not compact when regarded as topological space.
-The Thermodynamic Formalism for such alphabets are motivated in parts by application to non-uniformly hyperbolic dynamical systems \cite{Sarig2009} and references therein.

-When $M=\mathbb{S}^1$, for example, the left shif mapping losses the important dynamical property which is the uniformly expansivity.
-This is intimately connected to the existence and uniformly convergence of

-to the topological pressure and also in studying differentiability and analyticity of the Thermodynamic quantities.
-Some progress regarding these problems are obtained, in \cite{cioletti-silva-2016}.

-The goal of the present paper is to study the Ruelle operator $\mathscr{L}_{f}$ associated to a general continuous potential $f$ defined over an infinite cartesian product of a general compact metric space.
-One of the main results here is the extension of the results mentioned above to potentials satisfying a Bowen's like condition (see Theorem \ref{teo-unicidade-d1}).

-We also construct a Perturbation theory for the Ruelle operator in the sense of $C(\Omega)$ perturbations and present a constructive approach to solve the classical variational problem, for continuous potentials.

-In Statistical Mechanics (and also Thermodynamic Formalism) the problem of existence and multiplicity of DLR Gibbs Measures play a very important role (see \cite{Sarig2009}).
-An analysis regarding the uniqueness in the Thermodynamic Formalism setting was done in \cite{Cioletti20176139}, in case where the state space is finite for a large class of continuous potentials.
-We shall mention that the equivalence and differences between the concepts of Gibbs measures in Statistical Mechanics and Dynamical System were investigated, for finite state space in the lattice $\mathbb{Z}$, in \cite{MR2861437} and more recently a rather complete description was obtained in \cite{bfv_ETDS_2018}.
+Some of these results have a counterpart when $M$ is not compact.
+In case of countable alphabets, the applications are motivated through applications to non-uniformly expanding or hyperbolic dynamical systems, see \cite{Sarig2015} and references therein.
+On the other hand, the $\phi^4$-model from Statistical Mechanics also motivates the study of alphabets which are Polish spaces.
+In this setting, equilibrium states might only exist as positive linear functionals, but for summable Hölder potentials, the Ruelle operator still has a spectral gap (see \cite{CiolettiSilvaStadlbauer:2019}).